 You will need certified copies of the death certificate to carry out certain tasks after the death, such as transferring the deceased person's property to inheritors.
 The funeral director who files the death certificate should be able to order copies for you.

 After filing the death certificate, the funeral director will obtain the necessary permits for transporting the body, and for burial or cremation.
 In Michigan, the transport permit is called a "permit for disposition."
-(Michigan Compiled Laws § 333.2848 (2018).)
+(Mich.
+Comp.
+Laws § 333.2848 (2024).)

 Michigan law permits the establishment of private burial grounds of less than one acre in size outside city or village limits.
-(Michigan Compiled Laws § 128.111 (2018).)
 The property must be surveyed and recorded in the county register's office; the land will then be exempt from taxation.
-(Michigan Compiled Laws § 128.112 (2018).)
+(Mich.
+Comp.
+Laws §§ 128.111; 128.112 (2024).)

 Before conducting a home burial or creating a family cemetery, you will need a permit from the local health department and zoning approval.

 You must arrange cremation through a funeral director, who will obtain the required permit from the medical examiner.
-(Michigan Compiled Laws § 333.2848 (2018).)
+(Mich.
+Comp.
+Laws § 333.2848 (2024).)

 For more information about cremation, including information on scattering ashes, see Burial and Cremation Laws in Michigan.

 To find out more about home funerals, visit the National Home Funeral Alliance website.
 The book Final Rights, by Joshua Slocum and Lisa Carlson, also offers extensive information on the subject.

 For more information about final arrangements and documenting your final wishes in advance, see Nolo's section on Getting Your Affairs in Order.